Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 **Visual** The visual credential shows your picture and name if you have used a PIV ID credential for verification or you have completed enrollment with face.
 In all other cases, you can only view the name.

-**FIDO2** The FIDO2 credential allows a user to log in to the platform using security keys connected over NFC.
+**FIDO2** The FIDO2 credential allows users to log in to the platform using security keys connected over NFC.
 <br>

 ![ID Wallet - Visual Credential]({{site.baseurl}}/assets/unifyia/32-wallet-visual-credential.png)